Code-Institute-Submissions/starwars-quiz/README.md

 <p>I want to have easy access to the game, instructions if needed, and have control over the audio coming from the site.</p>
 </li>
 <li>
-<p>I dont want to make choices that will effect the game and create a personal outcome, otherwise I will loose interest quickly.</p>
+<p>I want to make choices that will effect the game and create a personal outcome, otherwise I will loose interest quickly.</p>
 </li>
 <li>
 <p>I want to be able to quit the game with ease and choose a different pathway.</p>